laurentbristiel/elapsed_by_keyword/README.md

 This can be useful to work on the performance of a test porfolio.

-Example: let's take this test case:
+For example, let's take this test case:

     *** Test Cases ***
     My Test